fbradasc/HOB/README.md

 ```
 std::ifstream stream("messages.dat", std::ios::binary);

-Message m;  // define a generic message object
+HOB m;  // define a generic HOB object

-// 1. retrieve the message UID from the input stream
+// 1. retrieve the HOB UID from the input stream
 //
 if (stream >> m)
 {
-    // 2. [optional] ensure the message read is of MyMessageT type
+    // 2. [optional] ensure the HOB read is of MyMessageT type
     //
     if (m != myMessage)
     {
-        printf("Unknown message type\n");
+        printf("Unknown HOB type\n");
     }

-    // 3. deserialize the message content
+    // 3. deserialize the HOB content
     //
     if (m >> myMessage)
     {
-        // do stuffs with the message
+        // do stuffs with the HOB
     }
 }
 ```